TheDarkestNightRises/XRD/Blog posts/Blogpost7.md

 ## Level design ##
 ## Science Laboratory

-**Laboratory** - This is a room that I created by importing some assets.
+**Science Laboratory** - This is a room that I created by importing some assets.
 There is a **dark blue floor** where the humanoid models were placed to attract the attention of the users while engaging them in gaming.

 The **bold orange tones** of the enemies starkly contrast with the cool hues of the floor, providing high contrast and making them easy to spot during navigation and interaction.
 The **white camera icon** is strategically positioned to mark observation points, while the **sci-fi-looking machinery** in the background adds realism and purpose to this environment.
 The entire space has a **clean, futuristic vibe**, perfectly aligned with the immersive experience I’m crafting for my laboratory scene in *Super Not*.